thycotic/cm-docs/index.md

-[title]: # (Introduction to Connection Manager)
+[title]: # (Introduction)
-[tags]: # (intro,cm,overview,connectionmanager)
+[tags]: # (intro,cm)
 [priority]: # (1)
 # Introduction to Connection Manager

-Connection Manager (CM) is a program for initiating and maintaining one or more connections from a computer desktop to remote servers or processes using standard remote protocols such as Windows Remote Desk Protocol (RDP) and Unix Secure SHell (SSH).
+With Thycotic Connection Manager, IT teams can launch ad-hoc connections to manage sessions with remote resources, navigating Remote Desktop Protocol (RDP) and Unix Secure SHell (SSH) connection protocols as needed.
+Management of multiple active sessions is easy.
+You can store and organize connections by adding them to your favorites and import any folder structure or connections used in other tools for a single management hub.

-It marks an expansion of Thycotic’s product line to include remote connectivity tools closely integrated with Secret Server.
+It marks an expansion of Thycotic's product line to include remote connectivity tools closely integrated with Secret Server.
 It permits technical staff to quickly access resources using the convenience of a familiar, rich desktop interface while maintaining all the safeguards and workflows included with Secret Server.

 This manual includes instructions for installing and using Connection Manager as a stand-alone product or in conjunction with a Secret Server installation.